dhostx/caddy_kyberio/README.md

-# Kzberio module for Caddy
+# Kyberio module for Caddy

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
 It can be used to manage DNS records with Kyberio's Domainrobot accounts.